zooba/pymanager/doc/using.rst

    :header: "Symptom", "Things to try"
    :widths: 1, 1

-   "``python`` gives me a ""command not found"" error when I type it in my terminal.", "Did you :ref:`install the Python install manager <pymanager>`?
+   "``python`` gives me a ""command not found"" error or opens the Store app when I type it in my terminal.", "Did you :ref:`install the Python install manager <pymanager>`?
    "
-   "", "Click Start, open ""Manage app execution aliases"", and check that your ``python.exe`` alias is set to ""Python (default)"".
+   "", "Click Start, open ""Manage app execution aliases"", and check that the aliases for ""Python (default)"" are enabled.
+If they already are, try disabling and re-enabling to refresh the command.
+The ""Python (default windowed)"" and ""Python install manager"" commands may also need refreshing.
    "
    "", "Check that the ``py`` and ``pymanager`` commands work.
    "
    "``py`` gives me a ""command not found"" error when I type it in my terminal.","Did you :ref:`install the Python install manager <pymanager>`?
    "
-   "", "Click Start, open ""Manage app execution aliases"", and check that your ``py.exe`` alias is set to ""Python install manager"".
+   "", "Click Start, open ""Manage app execution aliases"", and check that the aliases for ""Python install manager"" are enabled.
+If they already are, try disabling and re-enabling to refresh the command.
+The ""Python (default windowed)"" and ""Python install manager"" commands may also need refreshing.
    "
    "``py`` gives me a ""can't open file"" error when I type commands in my terminal.", "This usually means you have the legacy launcher installed and it